d12frosted/elpa-mirror/gnu/ement-readme.txt

        prefix, un-ignore).
      • `ement-room-set-message-format' to set a room's message format buffer-locally.
+     • `ement-directory' to view a room directory.
+     • `ement-directory-search' to search a room directory.
   4. Use these special buffers to see events from multiple rooms (you can also reply to messages from these buffers!):
      • See all new events that mention you in the `*Ement Mentions*'